-FOR IMMEDIATE RELEASE:
+FOR IMMEDIATE RELEASE

 “There has been tremendous interest in running a marathon on all seven continents ever since the inaugural Antarctica Marathon in 1995,” says Gilligan.
-“Finishing a marathon on all seven continents is an extraordinary feat attempted by ordinary people in their pursuit of self-discovery or other notable goals.”
+“Finishing a marathon on all seven continents is an extraordinary feat, typically attempted by ordinary people in their pursuit of self-discovery or other notable goals.”

 For more information on the Antarctica Marathon, please visit www.antarcticamarathon.com, write to email@example.com or call +1 (617) 242-7845.